 The British Museum is about to open the doors of the Greek houses of Patrick Leigh Fermor, John Craxton and Nikos Hadjikyriakos-Ghika for a vibrant exhibition full of light and conviviality

 The title of this British Museum display, Charmed Lives in Greece: Ghika, Craxton, Leigh Fermor, certainly offers a pretty strong clue to the enviable level of conviviality the trio of artists forged for themselves in the second half of the twentieth century – and it’s mirrored by their sun-drenched artistic output, which to this day seems infused with the dry warm scent of thyme and oregano.

 more like this

-Exploring the output the gifted friends managed in the midst of this idyll, the show brings together their artworks, photographs, letters and personal possessions to gently prize open the doors of their Hellenic homes and let in a little bit of Mediterranean light.
+Exploring the output these gifted friends managed in the midst of this idyll, the show brings together their artworks, photographs, letters and personal possessions to gently prize open the doors of their Hellenic homes and let in a little bit of Mediterranean light.

 Although Leigh Fermor was the only one to don uniform, the three met at the end of the Second World War, becoming lifelong friends who each embraced the sights, sounds, colours and people of Greek life.
-Together they contributed to a golden age of Anglo-Greek artistic and literary collaboration.
+Together they contributed to a fruitful period of Anglo-Greek artistic and literary collaboration.

 To British audiences Leigh Fermor is probably the most famous; a largely self-educated scholar, polyglot and war hero whose various World War Two exploits with the Cretan resistance included the famous kidnap of the island’s Wehrmacht commander General Kreipe.
 He later became renowned for his brilliant, literary travelogues.